the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `assertEQ` -

+`blob` - binary large object is a collection of data of an arbitrary size.
+Blobs do not have to follow a given format or have any metadata associated with them.
+They are a series of bytes, with each byte made up of 8 bits (a 1 or a 0, hence the "binary" descriptor).
+Any type of data can go in a blob; efficient and cheap transaction.

 `block.timestamp ` - convert a uint of the number of seconds in that length of time.
 So 1 minutes is 60, 1 hours is 3600 (60 seconds x 60 minutes), 1 days is 86400 (24 hours x 60 minutes x 60 seconds), find on [cheatsheet](https://docs.soliditylang.org/en/latest/cheatsheet.html)

 `bridges` - Crosschain Transactions and [Bridges](https://blog.makerdao.com/what-are-blockchain-bridges-and-why-are-they-important-for-defi/): and [Youtube](https://www.youtube.com/watch?v=DJyEJVaXMNo&t=4979s)